ippontech/blog-usa/posts/building-a-speech-enabled-application-using-twilio-and-aws-with-jhipster.md

 ## Create realistic calls with Twilio

-The Twilio and AWS client need to be initialized with working credentials so they can be later used:
+The Twilio and AWS clients need to be initialized with working credentials so they can be later used:

 ```java
 private static final String BUCKET = "MY_BUCKET";